 Germany Dress Code

 Working abroad sounds like an adventure to many people.
 Job search in Germany requires more than just the obvious Germany CV with Germany cover letter writing and translation - it requires thorough preparation.
-You will face issues that probably did not even cross your mind when you start planning to get a work in Germany.
+You will face issues that probably did not even cross your mind when you start planning to get work in Germany.

 Do not underestimate the impact a Germany dress code can have on your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 It is important to demonstrate at the job interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Know something about the company where you are interviewing.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress code depends on the industry, with banking and finance being the most conservative.
 Dress neatly and conservatively.

 Men wear dark colour suits and ties.
 Women usually wear dresses, suits, pantsuits or skirts and blouses.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making the first contact at the reception.
 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.
 Do not chew anything.